 The second ingredient is the whole dried leaves and flowers.

-The term aerials simply means the above-ground parts of the plant as opposed to its roots.
+The term aerials simply means the above-ground parts of the plant (not the roots).

 The Best St. John’s Wort Supplement

-Interestingly, the standardization of hypericin has lead to the erroneous belief that it is St. John’s wort’s main active ingredient.
+The standardization of hypericin has led to the erroneous belief that it is St. John’s wort’s main active ingredient.

-But in fact there’s no strong evidence that hypericin is responsible for St. John’s wort antidepressant properties.
-(27)
+Actually, there is no strong evidence that hypericin is responsible for St. John’s wort’s antidepressant properties.

-It seems that most of St. John’s wort pharmacological properties come from hyperforin rather than hypericin.
+It seems that most of St. John’s wort’s pharmacological properties come from hyperforin rather than hypericin.

 Yet almost all supplements contain a standardized extract of hypericin, not hyperforin.